schmoelder/diss/doc/01_introduction/00_index.md

 Most process-scale chromatographic separations are performed using a single column.
 In conventional elution mode, small amounts of the mixture are injected periodically onto the chromatographic column and the mixture components elute as separated peaks from its outlet.
 However, as previously mentioned, many advanced operating modes exist that can outperform conventional batch chromatography in terms of productivity, solvent consumption, and recovery yield.
-For example, operating concepts like closed-loop recycling {cite}`Bombaugh1969,Heuer1995` or steady-state recycling (SSR) {cite}`Bailly1982,Sainio2009,Kaspereit2011` incorporate different strategies for the recycling of unresolved fractions from the column outlet back to the inlet with the aim of improving yield, solvent consumption and/or productivity {cite}`Sainio2009`.
+For example, operating concepts like closed-loop recycling {cite}`Bombaugh1969,Heuer1995` or mixed-recycle steady-state recycling (MR-SSR) {cite}`Bailly1982,Sainio2009,Kaspereit2011` incorporate different strategies for the recycling of unresolved fractions from the column outlet back to the inlet with the aim of improving yield, solvent consumption and/or productivity {cite}`Sainio2009`.
 If purity requirements are low, bypass streams can be advantageous {cite}`Siitonen2012`.
 Moreover, the use of multiple columns gives rise to various concepts ranging from serial or parallel arrangements of columns {cite}`Ziomek2006,GarciaPalacios2009`, over pseudo-continuous processes, up to the many variants of the powerful continuous SMB concept.
 More details on such advanced chromatographic operating modes are given in {numref}`chromatographic_principle` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.